E0 259 : Data Analytics

 - Random Processes (E2 202) OR Probability and Statistics (E0 232) OR equivalent.

-There will be about eight assignments, one on each topic.
+There will be about eight assignments, one on each of the first eight modules.
 A fair amount of hands-on work is expected.
-Students will use R or Python or Matlab or other similar tool.
+Students will use Python.

 - 30/100 : Course project and presentation